-Noroxin and Other Common Antibiotics May Cause Aortic Dissection
+Noroxin Lawyer reviewing Common Antibiotics that May Cause Aortic Dissection

 Recent research warns that the use of antibiotics like Noroxin (norofloxacin) could be associated with an increased risk for cardiac emergencies, even years after treatment.
 Two new studies, published by the American Medical Association and other medical journals, are concerned that the use of fluoroquinolone antibiotics, like Noroxin, may be linked with an increased risk for aortic aneurysms and aortic dissections, which often lead to aortic rupture and death.